1913 Indianapolis 500: Race Summary

 Tower's car turned over on the southwest turn on lap 51, causing him to sustain a broken leg and his riding mechanic, Lee Dunning, to break three ribs.
 Bob Burman started the race as the favorite, and led 41 laps early, before his car caught fire on lap 55.
 Burman was able to repair his car and continue, however continuing problems led to several more stops and a replacement driver, who brought the car home in eleventh (unfortunately only the top ten finishers received prize money).

 French-born Jules Goux, driving a car owned and manufactured by Peugeot (where his father was the factory Supervisor) would lead the race on four occasions.
 Bob Evans dueled with Goux, leading laps 125–135, but would be forced out of the race on lap 158 due to a mechanical problem.
 Goux would dominate the remainder of the race, leading 138 laps en route to a victory of a more than 13 minute margin, making him the first non-American winner of the 500.
 The car contained a four-cylinder dual overhead camshaft engine, which would serve as a model for many future entries.
-Goux would state after the race that his manager forced him stay below the car's top speed, feeling the lead was safe.
+Goux would state after the race that his manager forced him to stay below the car's top speed, feeling the lead was safe.
 Spencer Wishart was the top finishing American in second, while two of the other European cars would finish fourth and fifth.

 Rules at the time required the top ten drivers to finish the full 500 miles to receive prize money.
 This led to an interesting sight for spectators who remained after Goux's finish.
 Charlie Merz, in contention for second place, would have his car catch fire towards the end of lap 199.
-Merz, not wishing to surrender the prize money, drove the final lap on fire, while Harry Martin, his riding mechanic, crawled out on top of the hood of the still moving car to beat at the flames and release the straps the held the engine cover to allow the fire to be extinguished faster.
+Merz, not wishing to surrender the prize money, drove the final lap on fire, while Harry Martin, his riding mechanic, crawled out on top of the hood of the still moving car to beat at the flames and release the straps that held the engine cover to allow the fire to be extinguished faster.
 Merz finished third.
 Martin would unfortunately be killed while helping test a car on the speedway less than two months later.